Tips for Student Success

 - Summer Semester: 3-9 credit hours

 Your second year in the program, enroll full-time each fall and spring, and take summer classes as needed to earn 30 hours.
-Consider taking online classes for flexibility, but make sure you talk to a Student Development Counselor about any additional out of pocket fees for online classes.
+Consider taking online classes for flexibility, but make sure you talk to a Student Success Counselor about any additional out of pocket fees for online classes.

 - Effective course planning can reduce the chance of receiving an ineligible grade or withdrawing from a course.
 A majority of MC students who do not re-enroll in school the following semester have earned an ineligible grade or withdrew from a course.